mzazon/awesome-cloud-projects/aws/lambda-safe-deployments/lambda-safe-deployments.md

    echo "✅ Configured Lambda integration with production alias"
    ```

    The integration is now complete with proper permissions and proxy configuration.
 API Gateway can invoke our Lambda function through the production alias, which will route requests to the appropriate version based on our deployment strategy.
-This architecture supports both blue-green and canary deployment patterns.
+This architecture supports both blue-green and canary deployment patterns while maintaining API stability.

 6. **Deploy API and Test Version 1**:

    API Gateway deployments create immutable snapshots of API configuration and make them available at specific stage endpoints.
-Deploying to a production stage establishes the live environment where our deployment patterns will be demonstrated and validated.
+Deploying to a production stage establishes the live environment where our deployment patterns will be demonstrated and validated against real traffic.

    ```bash
    # Deploy API to prod stage